Have you recently tripped, fallen or slipped in a public place?

 How can we help you?

 Harold Stock & Co.
 Solicitors can help you to receive the maximum amount of personal accident compensation for a trip, slip or fall.
-Our personal injuryare experts in all aspects of public liability law and have a proven track record in the sector.
+Our personal injury solicitors are experts in all aspects of public liability law and have a proven track record in the sector.
 We’ve successfully represented many clients who have suffered as a result of a variety of slip, trip and fall accidents.
 Our solicitors won’t just provide you with expert legal advice; they’ll also ensure that they demystify the compensation claims process so that you’ll always know exactly where you stand.

 If you are looking for empathy, understanding and success in your claim, you won’t find a better or more reliable company than Harold Stock & Co.
 Solicitors.
 To speak to us about making a claim for personal accident compensation following a trip or a fall, please call on 01457 835597 or complete our contact form and one of our solicitors will contact you to obtain all information from you.